-- Finalists will be notified of their specific audition time (within this 2-hour block of time) You will either give your speech to the selection committee at a podium in the front of the room or virtually based on the finalist’s availability/location.
+Finalists will be notified of their specific audition time within the predetermined block of time.
+You will either give your speech to the selection committee at a podium in the front of the room or virtually based on the finalist’s availability/location.

 All auditions will be held on the same day.
-If you are selected as a finalist, but unavailable to participate in the virtual audition the video submitted when you applied will be used in your absence.
+If you are selected as a finalist, but unavailable for an on-campus audition (i.e., internship), you can either present virtually or your video will be played in your absence.

-- The final speaker for each of the three ceremonies will be selected at the end of the auditions and will be notified via email within 24 hours of the audition.
+The final speaker for each ceremony will be selected at the end of the auditions and will be notified via email within 24 hours of the audition.

 If selected, will there be assistance to help me with my speech?

-Yes, the individuals selected for each ceremony as the Student Reflection Speaker will work with staff in the Communication Center in the Clough Commons to rehearse and finalize their speech.
+Yes, the individuals selected for each ceremony as the Student Reflection Speaker will work with staff in the The Naugle Communications Center in Clough Commons to rehearse and finalize their speech.
 The dates and times for practice will be scheduled once the individuals are selected.

 If chosen, when will I speak during the ceremony?
 Will I be able to join my classmates during the ceremony?